 During his freshman year, he began swimming at the UFCU Alumni Gym pool to avoid working out in the Texas heat.
 The St. Edward’s University swim team president noticed his natural athleticism and convinced him to join the team.
 By his sophomore year, Josh was president.
 He traveled with the team to compete in Dallas, Waco and San Marcos.
 But in order for Josh to stay focused on his classwork, he decided to give up swim team involvement and start joining organizations that reflected his career goals.

-Between coursework, FMA meetings, research projects and networking, Josh is also active with Campus Recreation, traveling to Colorado on three separate ski trips.
-After graduating in spring 2018, Josh will begin a full-time role as a research associate at Mission Hill Investment Advisors, where he will be conducting equity research and portfolio construction.
+Between coursework, FMA meetings, research projects and networking, Josh was also active with Campus Recreation, traveling to Colorado on three separate ski trips.
+After graduating in spring 2018, Josh began a full-time role as a research associate at Mission Hill Investment Advisors, where he conducted equity research and portfolio construction.
 The private wealth management firm is located in downtown Austin.